 Heygood, Orr & Pearson Fighting Big Pharma

 If you or a loved one has experienced the tragedy of losing a family member as a result of prescription narcotics usage, you and your family deserve answers to your questions.
-If your loss was as a result of a defective drug or perhaps a physician’s negligence, you have the right to demand that the drug company or negligent physician be held responsible.
+If your loss was as a result of a defective drug or perhaps a physician’s negligence, you may have the right to hold the drug company or negligent physician responsible.

 Contact the law firm Heygood, Orr & Pearson for a free consultation so we can help you determine the best way to protect your legal rights and interests.
 You can reach us by calling our toll-free hotline at 1-877-446-9001, or by filling out our free online case evaluation form.